Governor of West Java

-The Governor of West Java (Gubernur Jawa Barat; ᮌᮥᮘ᮪ᮛ᮪ᮔᮥᮁ ᮏᮝ ᮊᮥᮜᮧᮔ᮪) is the executive head of the West Java Province.
+The Governor of West Java (Gubernur Jawa Barat) is the executive head of the West Java Province.
 He is responsible for running the government together with his deputy and members of the West Java Regional House of Representatives (DPRD) as the legislature.
 The Governor of West Java is an elected politician who, along with the vice governor and 120 members of the West Java Regional House of Representatives (DPRD), is accountable for the strategic government of the province of West Java.

 History

 Historically, the first governor of West Java was held by Sutardjo Kertohadikusumo who came from Central Java.
 In the midst of the revolution, Sutardjo was replaced by Mohammad Djamin.
 Dualism of leadership also occurred during the reign of Ipik Gandamana, where Oja Somantri was elected and appointed as Kepala Daerah Swatantra Tingkat I in early January 1958.
 At that time, Oja served as Chairman of the West Java Transitional Regional People's Representative Council.